 - Watching favourite films and television shows.

 When looking for an app the place you will be checking is in an app store.
-This will usually be with either Apple or Android (but most apps are compatible with both).
-We’ve put together a list of the top apps we think could be beneficial to your loved one, to save you doing all the searching!
+This will usually be on either Apple or Android (but most apps are compatible with both).
+We’ve put together a list of the top apps we think could be beneficial to your loved one to save you doing all the searching!

 Top Apps for the Elderly

-The Eyereader app is essentially a digital magnifying glass; and it’s great for when you’re caught off guard and only have your smartphone available.
-It utilises the LED light of a smartphone which provides a solution to reading small print in darker areas.
-It’s great for the elderly as it means your loved one will be able to quickly grab their smartphone or tablet and use it as a reading aid.
-Eyesight can worse in older age, so having a magnifying glass directly in a smartphone is helpful, and may make your loved one feel more comfortable whilst reading.
+The Eyereader app is essentially a digital magnifying glass; it’s great for when you are caught off-guard and only have your smartphone available.
+It utilises the LED light of a smartphone, providing a solution to reading small print in darker areas.
+It is great for the elderly, as it means your loved one will be able to quickly grab their smartphone or tablet and use it as a reading aid.
+Eyesight can worsen in older age, so having a magnifying glass directly in a smartphone is helpful.
+It may also make your loved one feel more comfortable whilst reading.

 Evidence shows that keeping the mind challenged and the brain active can help reduce the risk of health conditions such as Alzheimer’s and dementia.
 With this in mind, encouraging your loved one to complete small tasks, games and challenges could help them with their memory.
 Lumosity is a brain training app which allows anyone to train core cognitive abilities.
-It also offers the option of seeing how the users results compare to other uses of the same age range, which puts a bit of healthy competition into it!
+It also offers the option of seeing how the users results compare to other uses of the same age range, which introduces a bit of healthy competition!

-You may have heard of the Amazon Kindle, well it’s now also available in an app.
-There’s no need for a whole bookshelf as your loved one could be enjoying hundreds of books loaded onto one app.
-The Kindle allows for the user to easily change font size, background colour and has the ability to read the book out loud so it’s perfect for an elderly person whose eyes tire easily.
-The Kindle app is far more convenient than carrying lots of books around and gives your loved one access to hundreds more books they may not have heard of.
+You may have heard of the Amazon Kindle.
+It is also available as an app.
+There is no need for a whole bookshelf as your loved one could be enjoying hundreds of books loaded onto their phone.
+The Kindle allows the user to easily change font size and background colour.
+It also has the ability to read the book out loud.
+This makes it perfect for elderly people whose eyes tire easily.
+The Kindle app is far more convenient than carrying lots of books around and gives your loved one access to hundreds of books they may not have heard of.